|

 Inclusive Dates

 Armed Forces Expeditionary Medal (AFEM) A veteran’s DD Form 214 showing the award of any Armed Forces Expeditionary Medal is acceptable proof.
-The DD Form 214 does not have to show the name of the theater or country of service for which that medal was awarded.
+It is not required that the DD Form 214 show the name of the theater or country of service for which that medal was awarded.

 N/A